The University Writing Center is now located in Founders Memorial Library 260.

-If you're an NIU student, you can use our online scheduling system to make an appointment.
+If you're an NIU student, faculty or staff, you can use our online scheduling system to make an appointment.
 You'll need to use your Z-ID to access the system.

 Founders Memorial Library is next to the Visitor Lot, so if you do not have a parking pass, you can conveniently park near the building.
 If you have a yellow or blue pass, then the parking garage is probably your best option.

 Remember parking in central campus can be challenging at certain times during the day.
 Please plan ahead.

 Online sessions are 60 minutes and must be scheduled at least 30 minutes before the session. .
 Only one appointment may be scheduled each day.